A. J. Daulerio: Hulk Hogan sex tape

 On October 4, 2012, Daulerio posted a short clip of Hulk Hogan and Heather Clem, the estranged wife of Todd Alan Clem, having sex.
 Hogan sent Gawker a cease-and-desist order to take the video down, but site founder Nick Denton refused.
 Denton cited the First Amendment and argued the accompanying commentary had news value.
 Judge Pamela Campbell issued an injunction ordering Gawker to take down the clip.
 In April 2013, Gawker wrote, "A judge told us to take down our Hulk Hogan sex tape post.
 We won't."

 Hogan successfully sued Gawker and Daulerio for $115 million.
 During the trial, the jury was shown a taped deposition where Daulerio said that he would only consider a celebrity sex tape non-newsworthy if the subject was a child under the age of four.
 He later told the court he was being flippant in his response.

 The Small Bow

-In 2020 Daulerio founded The Small Bow, a website and newsletter primarily dedicated to articles about drugs, philosophy and stories for those in recovery.
+In 2020, Daulerio founded the Small Bow, a website and newsletter primarily dedicated to articles about drug and alcohol addiction, philosophy and stories for those in recovery.